rseichter/tor-ansible/README.md

 ```
 $ make play
 ```
+Ansible will signal all Tor nodes which received new torrc data to reload their configuration, activating the changes without any need to manually login to a node.

 Your Ansible inventory must contain a host group _tornodes_ which can be created by adding the following to /etc/ansible/hosts (adapt as necessary):
 ```